sigstore/docs/content/en/gitsign/usage.md

 -----END CERTIFICATE-----
 ```

-Notice that **the Rekor entry uses the same cert that was used to generate the
-git commit signature**.
-This can be used to correlate the 2 messages, even
-though they signed different content!
+Notice that **the Rekor entry uses the same certificate that was used to generate the Git commit signature**.
+This can be used to correlate the two messages, even though they signed different content!

 ## Debugging

-If there is a problem during signing, you may see an error like the following:
+If there is a problem during signing, you may receive an error similar to the following:

 ```
 error: gpg failed to sign the data
 fatal: failed to write commit object
 ```

-Because of Limitations with Git signing tools, `gitsign`
-cannot write back to stderr.
-Instead, you can use the `GITSIGN_LOG` environment
-variable to tee logs into a readable location for debugging.
+Because of limitations with Git signing tools, Gitsign cannot write back to stderr.
+Instead, you can use the `GITSIGN_LOG` environment variable to tee logs into a readable location for debugging.